 Research Mentorship Program

 The JCEMS Research Mentorship Program aims to facilitate productive, scholarly relationships between collegiate EMS providers and established investigators, clinicians, and scholars.
-Students who participate in the program will develop competency in conducting research, setting the stage for their continued development as research leaders in EMS and other fields.
+Students who participate in the program will develop research competencies, setting the stage for their continued development as research leaders in EMS and other fields.
 Projects fostered by the program will result in scholarly publications and presentations that impact clinical, operational, and administrative developments within the collegiate EMS community.
 For additional details on the Research Mentorship Program, please read our editorial below.

 Objectives & Opportunities